chkob/TA-Lib.NETCore/README.md

 ## Installation

-A compiled binary of TALib.NETCore 0.4 is provided by the `TALib.NETCore` NuGet package.
+A compiled binary of TALib.NETStandard2.0 is provided by the `TALib.NETCore` NuGet package.
 To install it, run the following command in the Package Manager Console:

 ```shell
     Install-Package TALib.NETStandard2.0
 ```

-or in .NET Core CLI:
+or in .NET CLI:

 ```shell
     dotnet add package TALib.NETStandard2.0